Editorial Note (Updated May 2026):

 This is the only official performance data provided to the community, and it demonstrates that the women’s game, using the standard size 5 ball, is already setting a global benchmark for speed and dynamic play.

-- Average Tries Per Match: The tournament averaged approximately 9.2 tries per match, significantly higher than the Men’s RWC 2023 (which averaged approximately 6.8 tries per match).
+- Average Tries Per Match: The Women’s tournament averaged 9.2 tries per match, nearly 35% higher than the Men’s RWC 2023 average of 6.8 tries per match.

 This data confirms the existing standard is already supporting high-speed, high-skill, world-class rugby.
 The onus is entirely on World Rugby to prove a smaller ball can improve on these historic metrics.